GodisE/Project-1-game/README.md

         playButton.addEventLister("click", () => {

         })
--have a starter page
+-As a user i want to have a starter page
 1. in my HTML:
         <main id="starterPage">
                 <div class="playButton">
                 </main>
--Be taken to another page where i can see the game-board
+- As a user i want to be taken to another page where i can see the game-board
 1. in my HTML:
         <main id="gameBoard" class="hide">
         <div></div>